Biden vaccine mandates face first test with federal workers

 Vaccines have a proven track record of safety, backed by clinical trials and independent reviews showing them overwhelmingly effective at preventing serious illness and death from COVID-19.
 More than 222 million Americans have received at least one vaccine dose and more than 193 million are fully vaccinated.
 More than half of the world population has also received a shot.

 Scientists have been battling anxiety over the vaccine since it was first authorized; an AP-NORC poll earlier this year found one-third of adults in the U.S. were skeptical, despite assurances the vaccine was safe and effective and few instances of serious side effects.
-About 70% of American adults are fully vaccinated and 80% have received at least one dose of a vaccine.
+About 70 percent of American adults are fully vaccinated and 80 percent have received at least one dose of a vaccine.

 Vaccinations have unfolded at uneven rates across the federal government.